kikus662zqdz/j-ilgpt/README.md

 * `We have a solution for that !`
 <br>

-Go to the J@IL-Gpt directory
+Go to the JAIL-Gpt directory
 ```bash
 cd J@IL-Gpt
 ```